59 Window Treatments Ideas

-A cornice is a fabric-covered hard panel that installs above a window.
+A cornice is a fabric-covered hard panel that is installed above a window.
 Sometimes it covers part of the window; other times, the cornice rests above the glass panel to maximize the amount of light that flows in.
 Finish a cornice with brass nailhead trim to embellish this basic form of window treatment.

 You can create valances and cornices from a fabric that matches the drapes, or from a contrasting material.
 To exaggerate a valance’s edge, trim it with a wide ribbon band in one of the room’s accent colors.
 Note that some cornice panels do not use fabric.
 They’re simply planks or panels of bare or stained wood.

-Window Treatment FAQs
+Window Treatments FAQs